• Skip to primary navigation

 How many cookies does this recipe make?

-Using a medium 1.5 tablespoon cookie scoop this recipe makes exactly 12 cookies.
-If you don't have a cookie scoop, divide your dough into 12 balls.
-If you'd like to make more than a dozen cookies, I suggest trying my recipe for chewy chocolate chip cookies.
+I used a medium 1.5 tablespoon cookie scoop to make 9 cookies.
+If you don't have a cookie scoop, divide your dough into 9 balls.

 Why did my cookies turn out dry?